-A New ERA at LAHS: Empower, Respect, Achieve
+A New ERA at LAHS: Learners, Thinkers, Communicators, Citizens

-We at Los Altos High School value a learning environment in which students and staff support one another in a spirit of unity and mutual respect.
-We are committed to continuous learning and the application of 21st Century skills and knowledge in the classroom and beyond.
-We value our diverse pathways and empower students with the skills they need to achieve their goals after graduation.
+We at Los Altos High School value a healthy, equitable learning environment in which students and staff support one another.

+We are committed to the application of 21st Century skills and knowledge in the classroom and beyond.

-Expected School-wide Learning Results
+STUDENT LEARNING OUTCOMES: RECS